Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 ![An image showing the navigation bar for desktop view.](features/development-images/navbar-desktop.png "Navbar Desktop View")
 ![An image showing the navigation bar for mobile view.](features/development-images/navbar-mobile.png "Navbar Mobile View")

-* The Nav bar is fixed to the top of every every page including the contact us page reachable through the footer.
+* The Nav bar is fixed to the top of every page including the contact us page reachable through the footer.
 * Includes links to the Home page, Tournaments page and the Signup/Join page.
 * Where you are on the site can be easily identified as your current active page will be highlighted by a red border/background colour as well as a larger font at all times.
 You can also see which page you are hovering over because each link has a similar effect to the active page where it will turn red and the font will become larger.
-* Design is identical across every page.
+* Design is identical across all pages which allows the user to easiliy navigate the site.
 * Allows the user to easily explore the site by clicking each page at the top. you can get to and from each page without needing the backwards and forwards browser buttons.
 * Has a mobile view consisting of a hamburger icon.
-Once selected this will bring a dropdown list of the pages as show below:
+Once selected this will bring a dropdown list of the pages as shown below:

 ![An image showing the navigation bar for mobile view when the page icon is toggled.](features/development-images/navbar-mobile-toggled.png "Navbar Mobile View")